SaltyEndzone/SaltyEndzone/README.md

 # Data Structurz

-A tool to help visualize common data structures, while learning the corresponding Javascript code used to manipulate them
+A tool to help visualize common data structures, while learning to code useful algorithms for using and building them